kevinpt/opbasm/doc/index.rst

 You must have Python installed first.
 Most modern Linux distributions and OS/X have it available by default.
 There are a number of options available for Windows.
 If you don't already have a favorite, I recommend getting one of the `"full-stack" Python distros <http://www.scipy.org/install.html>`_ that are geared toward scientific computing such as Anaconda or Python(x,y).

-If your OS has a package manager, it may be preferable to install Python setuptools and pyparsing through that tool before attempting to install Opbasm.
+If your OS has a package manager, it may be preferable to install Python setuptools through that tool before attempting to install Opbasm.
 Otherwise, the installation script will install these packages directly without registering them with the OS package manager.

 The easiest way to install Opbasm is from `PyPI <https://pypi.python.org/pypi/opbasm>`_.